-- S91 The connection cables of the left and right auxiliary Light Indicators are parallel to the ground. - S92 The main and auxiliary Light Indicators should be fully visible from at least one horizontal viewing angle. - S93 Except for Sentry and Engineer Robots, the Light Indicator Module must be installed firmly on the robot chassis mechanism. - S94 When mounting Light Indicator Modules on a Ground Robot, the illuminant part must be at least 200mm from the ground. - S95 When mounting Light Indicator Modules on a Sentry, the modules are always situated at the highest point of the robot (except for the Positioning System Module and its mounting bracket), and at least 80% of their illuminant part must be exposed when viewed from the the top of the robot.
+- S114 The connection cables of the left and right auxiliary Light Indicators are parallel to the ground. - S115 The main and auxiliary Light Indicators should be fully visible from at least one horizontal viewing angle. - S116 Except for Sentry and Engineer Robots, the Light Indicator Module must be installed firmly on the robot chassis mechanism. - S117 When mounting Light Indicator Modules on a Ground Robot, the illuminant part must be at least 200 mm from the ground. - S118 When mounting Light Indicator Modules on a Sentry, the modules are always situated at the highest point of the robot (except for the Positioning System Module and its mounting bracket), and at least 80% of their illuminant part must be exposed when viewed from the top of the robot.

-3.6 Armor Module Mounting Specifications
+3.6 Mounting Specifications for Armor Module